The International Criminal Court

 Failure to avert American defunding and disengagement from UNESCO, which the United States rejoined under President George W. Bush in 2003, has dealt a painful blow to US influence and standing in the world.
 In addition to undermining our own national interests, it has also deprive Israel’s most vocal and powerful advocate in a key UN organ of its vote.

-The United States is UNESCO’s largest donor, contributing nearly a quarter of its annual budget.
+The United States was UNESCO’s largest donor, contributing nearly a quarter of its annual budget.
 Without American support, UNESCO’s work in the areas of promoting development, expanding educational opportunities and preserving cultural heritage around the globe has been slashed.
 UNESCO operates overseas programs that the American pro-Israel community has long championed in the areas of literacy, science, clean water, education and equal treatment for girls and young women.

 The 1990 and 1994 laws that operate to restrict US contributions to UNESCO would also prohibit American funding for any UN organ which grants Palestinians full membership status, including the World Intellectual Property Organization, the International Civil Aviation Organization, and the International Atomic Energy Agency.